booz-allen-hamilton/agile-playbook/plays/6_AgileProjectExecution.md

 #### Differences

-+ Agile project management focuses on prototyping, learning, team building, etc.
++ Agile project management focuses on prototyping, learning, team building

+///TODO: Placeholder for figure/graphic

-### Play: Make your Project Management Office more agile
+### Play: Charter an Agile Management Office

-The Project Management Office (PMO) has traditionally been used to manage cost and risk across a portfolio of projects in an organization.
-It’s time to reimagine how the PMO can help organizations now that the pace of work has changed and work is moving toward a more Agile, cadencebased management and away from the more traditional, schedule-driven delivery mindset.
-Whether you are a PMO that helps Agile teams, or you are interested in getting your organization started in Agile methods, you can benefit from these five ways your PMO can make your entire organization more agile.
+A Project Management Office (PMO) is traditionally used to manage and control scope, schedule, cost and risk across a portfolio of projects.
+It's time to reimagine the PMO now that the pace and type of work has changed.
+The following five practices will help PMOs better support agile adoption and delivery.

-#### Practice: Lead the way toward agility
+#### Practice: Lead the way toward agility with agile change agents

-PMOs are usually the keeper of processes and finding efficiencies across projects.
-According to the 2017 VersionOne “State of Agile Report,” 94 percent of organizations are using Agile methods.
-Whether it is with software development or other areas of the organization, it’s time for PMOs to be the experts on agility!
-Successful PMOs in Agile organizations have Agile coaches and practices they propagate throughout the projects to help them get the boost they need to improve and find new efficiencies.
+PMOs are usually the keeper of process, and teams will tend to look to them for guidance, assurance, standardization and direction.
+It's time for PMOs to hold expertise in agile values, practices, and adoption.
+Successful agile PMOs will incorporate agile coaches to teach and mentor teams in their adoption of agile values and practices.

-#### Practice: Become more of a Project Support Office (PSO) rather than a management office
+#### Practice: Serve and support rather than a command and control

-The command and control mindset of traditional project management demanded just that— management!
-When projects move to an Agile mindset, they need practices to help them manage their scope and delivery through the product owner role and cadence (sprints or iterations).
-The new model of a PSO should help projects focus on value delivery rather than be burdened by overbearing financial reporting demands.
+The command and control mindset of traditional project management is insufficient for meeting the demands of high-discovery work.
+To the greatest extent possible, the PMO should facilitate delivery and decentralize decision making.
+They may establish automated reporting platforms and standards, guiding architectural and process principles, and decision-making frameworks.

-#### Practice: Create a “pull rather than push” system
+#### Practice: Create a "pull" systems

-With demand for delivery, companies are constantly pushing demands to projects, stunting their ability to innovate or focus on quality.
-The PMO can relieve that pressure by creating a pull system from the project, rather than another source of demands.
-Pulling reports and information needed on a cadence or available on demand via dynamic dashboards, relieves the projects from the constant pressure to provide status reports.
+With the demand for delivery, companies are constantly pushing demands to projects, stunting their ability to innovate or focus on quality.
+By establishing WIP limits, PMOs can help teams focus on flow, delivery, and quality.

-#### Practice:Automate reporting to support the pull system
+#### Practice:Automate reporting

-Just as we need automation in software development to enable flow and reduce repetitive tasks, we need that focus on reporting to take the burden off the teams where before they would create materials used only for one-time status reporting.
+Just as we need automation in software development to enable flow and reduce repetitive tasks, we need that focus on reporting to take the burden off the teams.
+Let's get out of the business of creating single-use reporting decks, and instead focus on quality delivery.
 The technology exists to automate; we need to think of innovation in reporting just as important as other technical innovation.

-#### Practice: PMO is an agile team
+#### Practice: Charter the PMO as an agile team

-Just as the Agile projects are constantly trying to improve, the PMO needs to grow beyond relying on “best practices” to an innovate-and-improve mindset.
-An Agile team reflects and acts on improvements, and the PMO is a team who can do that same.
+Just as the agile projects are constantly trying to improve, the PMO needs to grow beyond relying on "best practices" to an innovate-and-improve mindset.
+An agile team reflects and acts on improvements, and the PMO is a team who can do that same.
 With continual attention to improving the support to projects, the overall organization will become more agile and responsive.

 ### Play: Reframe the manager's role